wp-plugins/wp-responsive-jquery-slider/readme.txt

 == Changelog ==

 = 1.2 =
-Added a new feature to pause silder at hover.
+Added a new feature to pause slider at hover.

 = 1.1 =
 Added a new feature to show navigation panel at silder.